nthalt/flask-rest-api/README.md

 ### Authentication

 The API uses JWT tokens for authentication.
-Include the token in the Authorization header of your requests:
+Include the token in the Authorization header of your requests according to the format:

-Authorization: Bearer <your_jwt_token>
+Authorization: Bearer your_jwt_token

 ### Testing Instructions